Cadabam's Mindtalk – Talk to Dr. Riya, Your 24/7 Voice-Based Mental Health AI Companion.

 • Instead of sticking to mundane tasks, integrate activities you love into your routine to ease tension and clear your mind.

-Lifestyle Changes and Support Systems
+Lifestyle Changes And Support Systems

 • Incorporate nutritious meals in your routine as it will improve brain and nerve cell functioning.